usnistgov/MATS/docs/source/Analysis of ASCENDS Line Spectra.rst

 Construct Dataset and Generate Fit Parameters
 +++++++++++++++++++++++++++++++++++++++++++++
+.. currentmodule:: MATS.dataset

+The :py:class:`Dataset` object is defined as is outlined in the :ref:`Fitting Experimental Spectra` and :ref:`Fitting Synthetic Spectra` examples.

+.. currentmodule:: MATS.generate_fitparam_file

-The baseline and parameter fit parameter files are generated.
-In this example, the line intensity is allowed to float for each spectrum, but all other line shape parameters are constrained to their pressure dependence.
-In the Long et al. fixed the beyond Voigt SDNGP line shape parameters to those reported by Lin, H., et al., Cavity ring-down spectrometer for high-fidelity molecular absorption measurements.
+The baseline and parameter fit parameter files are generated using the :py:class:`Generate_FitParam_File` class.
+In this example, the line intensity is allowed to float for each spectrum, but all other line shape parameters are constrained to their pressure dependence.  `Long et al.  <https://www.sciencedirect.com/science/article/pii/S0022407315001338>`_ fixed the beyond Voigt SDNGP line shape parameters to those reported by `Lin, H., et al., Cavity ring-down spectrometer for high-fidelity molecular absorption measurements.
 Journal of Quantitative Spectroscopy and Radiative Transfer, 2015.
 161: p.
-11-20, while allowing the VP parameters and line mixing to float.
-In this example, we are allowing all SDNGP parameters to float using the Lin et al. values as the initial guess, but only considering spectra in the isolated transition pressure regime, where line mixing can be ignored.
+11-20 <https://www.sciencedirect.com/science/article/pii/S0022407315001284>`_ , while allowing the VP parameters and line mixing to float.
+In this example, we are allowing all SDNGP parameters to float using the `Lin et al. values <https://www.sciencedirect.com/science/article/pii/S0022407315001284>`_ as the initial guess, but only considering spectra in the isolated transition pressure regime, where line mixing can be ignored.

 The slope and intercept for the baseline of each spectra are floated, along with the amplitude, period, and phase of each etalon.
-Because this example uses the segment function, you can see that each spectrum has 4 segments, so the number of rows in the baseline fit parameter list is four times larger than the number of spectra.
+Because this example uses the segment function, you can see that each spectrum has 4 segments in the print out of the baseline linelist, so the number of rows in the baseline fit parameter list is four times larger than the number of spectra.
 Additional constraints will be added to the etalon parameters in the next section.

 .. code:: ipython3